sommerpi/ellenex-doc/TheThingsNetwork/downlink-encoder-documentation.md

 }
 ```
 ### Change sampling rate in seconds
 The following script changes the sampling rate to 180 seconds (i.e. 3 minutes).
-Change the value in the "time" field to set different sampling rate.
+Change the value in the "time" field to set a different sampling rate.
 ```json
 {
   "command": 1,